kmamykin/aws-mqtt/README.md

 ## AWS Setup and Security

+There is an example [CloudFormation template](tests/cf-stack.yml) and [deploy script](tests/deploy.sh) to simplify creation of Cognito Identity Pool.

 First, the required primer on [AWS JavaScript Configuration](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/configuring-the-jssdk.html).
 There are multiple ways to configure AWS based on the use case.
 For example for usage in a web browser by un-authenticated users, the best practice is to use Cognito Identity.
 When Cognito Identity Pool is created, it's assigned an IAM role that is used by un-authenticated users.